Health Care Professional Information

 Scutellaria baicalensis is an herb used in traditional Chinese medicine to treat a variety of conditions including epilepsy, hepatitis, infections, and cancer.
 It often is used in combination with other botanicals (e.g. PC-SPES and Sho-saiko-to).

-Although clinical trials have been conducted with formulas containing skullcap, it is not known if the herb would exert similar effects by itself.
+An herbal supplement containing S. baicalensis has been shown to reduce symptoms of osteoarthritis (22).
+It is not known if the herb would exert similar effects by itself.

 - Cancer treatment